Accumulations of uric acid crystals can intermittently cause severe joint or tissue pain and inflammation.

 Substituting low-fat dairy products for other foods

-Most people who have primary gout are overweight.
+Most people who have primary gout have overweight.
 As they gradually lose weight, their blood levels of uric acid often decrease but usually not enough to dissolve the uric acid deposits.

-People with gout who take a diuretic (such as hydrochlorothiazide) to treat high blood pressure may have fewer flare-ups if they take losartan or a similar drug rather than a diuretic to control their blood pressure.
-However, preventing flare-ups by switching from a diuretic to losartan or another drug to treat high blood pressure does not prevent or heal existing joint damage caused by uric acid crystals because the crystals are still in the joints between flare-ups of gout.
-Also, these alternative drugs may have side effects.
+People with gout who take a diuretic to treat high blood pressure Treatment High blood pressure (hypertension) is persistently high pressure in the arteries.
+Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more may have fewer flares if they take losartan or a similar medication rather than a diuretic to control their blood pressure.
+However, preventing flares by switching from a diuretic to losartan or another drug to treat high blood pressure does not prevent or heal existing joint damage caused by uric acid crystals because the crystals are still in the joints between flares of gout.
+Also, these alternative medications may have side effects.
 Most importantly, diuretics may be necessary to control blood pressure and prevent strokes or heart attacks.

 Lowering blood levels of uric acid

 A high level of uric acid in the blood causes problems for people with gout and may increase the risk of kidney disease in people without gout.
-Lowering the level of uric acid in the blood helps dissolve deposits of uric acid in the tissues and prevent flare-ups.
+Lowering the level of uric acid in the blood helps dissolve deposits of uric acid in the tissues and over time prevent flares.

 People with gout who especially need their blood level of uric acid lowered include those who have the following:

-Frequent, severe flare-ups (more than 2 per year) despite taking colchicine, an NSAID, or both
+Frequent or severe flares (more than 2 per year) or continuing need for colchicine, an NSAID, or both to prevent flares

 Tophi that are found on examination